lulav/LRS_Documentation/docs/dockerfile/dockerfile_overview.md

 :::tip

-When writing your Dockerfile, is it advice to build your ROS workspace in the Dockerfile.
+When writing your Dockerfile, is it adviced to build your ROS workspace in the Dockerfile.
 You can copy the `ros_ws/src` folder and use `colcon build` to build the code:

 ```dockerfile